-Employers also benefit when their employees are healthier, happier and more focused.
-These benefits include increased employee productivity and employment retention, as well as lowered healthcare expenditures, reduced sick time, and fewer workplace accidents and errors.
+Employers also benefit when employees are healthier, happier, and more focused.
+These benefits include increased employee productivity and employee retention, lowered healthcare expenditures, reduced sick time, and fewer workplace accidents and errors.

-It is therefore a crucial component for solving the healthcare crisis by reducing overall expenditures.
+It is crucial to solving the healthcare crisis by reducing overall expenditures.

 Implementing this strategy requires a new kind of wellness program that:

-- Uses the health profile to create individualized wellness plan of care focused on improving one's health, happiness and achievement through lifestyle changes, wise decision making, and development of effective coping skills.
+- Uses the health profile to create an individualized wellness plan focused on improving one's health, happiness, and achievement through lifestyle changes, wise decision-making, and effective coping skills.